Differentiable monotonicity-preserving schemes for discontinuous Galerkin methods on arbitrary meshes

-Combining \eqref{eq-proof1}, \eqref{eq-proof2}, and \eqref{eq-proof3} (with $c$ small enough), we finally obtain: We can readily pick a $z \in V_h$ such that $\langle \T(z), z \rangle > 0$.
+We can readily pick a $z \in V_h$ such that $\langle \T(z), z \rangle > 0$.
 Using the Brower's fixed point theorem, there exists $u_h \in V_h$ such that $\T(u_h) = 0$, and thus, solves the steady version of \eqref{eq-transientdscrtpbm} (see \cite{barrenechea_2016} for details).
 Existence is straightforward for the transient problem, combining the previous results with the coercivity of the mass matrix operator. \end{proof}